 8. Insurance coverage for smoking cessation treatment that is comprehensive, barrier-free, and widely promoted increases the use of these treatment services, leads to higher rates of successful quitting, and is cost-effective.

 9. E-cigarettes, a continually changing and heterogeneous group of products, are used in a variety of ways.
 Consequently, it is difficult to make generalizations about efficacy for cessation based on clinical trials involving a particular e-cigarette, and there is presently inadequate evidence to conclude that e-cigarettes, in general, increase smoking cessation.

 10. Smoking cessation can be increased by raising the price of cigarettes, adopting comprehensive smokefree policies, implementing mass media campaigns, requiring pictorial health warnings, and maintaining comprehensive statewide tobacco control programs.

-Conclusions from Chapter 7 by Baker, Adsit and Fiore include:
+Conclusions from Chapter 7, “Clinical-, System-, and Population-Level Strategies that Promote Smoking Cessation,” by Baker, Adsit and Fiore include: